openvinotoolkit/model_server/docs/tf_model_binary_input.md

-# TensorFlow model conversion to IR with scaling for binary input
+# Convert TensorFlow Models for Serving {#ovms_docs_demo_tensorflow_conversion}

-This document guides how to convert TensorFlow model and deploy it with the OpenVINO&trade; Model Server.
-It also explains how to scale the input tensors and adjust to binary JPEG and PNG input data.
+This guide shows how to convert TensorFlow models and deploy them with the OpenVINO Model Server.
+It also explains how to scale the input tensors and adjust to use binary JPEG or PNG input data.

 - In this example TensorFlow model [ResNet](https://github.com/tensorflow/models/tree/v2.2.0/official/r1/resnet) will be used.

 - TensorFlow model can be converted into Intermediate Representation format using model_optimizer tool.
 There are several formats for storing TensorFlow model.
-In this guide we present conversion from SavedModel format.
+In this guide, we present conversion from SavedModel format.
 More information about conversion process can be found on the [model optimizer documentation](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html#savedmodel_format).

 - Binary input format has several requirements for the model and ovms configuration.
 More information can be found in [binary inputs documentation](binary_input.md).
 ## Steps

-### Prepering the Model
+### Preparing the Model

 Download the model
 ```Bash